EnigmaCurry/every_beat/Readme.md

 it hard to find musical sounding patterns in the 2^64 possibilities.
 Fortunately, ANY mapping that uses every bit of the input value exactly one will still contain all of the 2^64 possible beats.
 This means that the mapping can be chosen for musicality.
-An easy technique to achieve this is to map pattern zero to something good, I've used the Amen break.
+The mapping used here puts the major subdivisions of the bar on lower bits of the pattern number so that early patterns are more usual variations.
+To get things off to a good start I've mapped pattern zero to the Amen break.

 # Conversion to midi